viadee/c8-kubeflow-outbound-connector/README.md

 #### Parameter Experiment ID
 The ID of the experiment in which the run should be started.

+#### Polling interval
+You can define the interval in which the connector should regularly check the state of the run using ISO 8601 format.
+E. g.
+PT10S means every 10 seconds.

+#### Parameter Suffix of run name
+The name of the triggered run will be created as such: <Camunda_process_instance_id>_<suffix_of_run_name>.

+#### Parameter Run parameters (optional)
+If the pipeline requires parameters to run they can be set here.

 ### Output
 see [Start Run](#start-run)